The trailing edge may be sharp, flat or rounded (or have some other more complex slotted, serrated or perforated design away from sharp).

 Accordingly, the standard NACA airfoils all have sharp trailing edge.

 In practice, trailing edges are smoothly rounded but do not destroy lift.
-Navier-Stokes simulations with a rounded trailing edge show good agreement with experimental observations and are explained by the New Theory.
+DFS simulations with a rounded trailing edge show good agreement with experimental observations and are explained by the New Theory.

 Airfoils with a flat cut-off at the trailing edge are called flatback airfoils.

 Flatback Airfoil Wind Tunnel Experiments, Sandia Lab, 2008, reports experiments with a fatback airfoils with 0.5%, 8.75% and 17.5% trailing edge thickness-to-chord ratio, with about the same drag and lift for 0.5% and 8.75% and doubled drag for 17.5%.
 See also Trailing Edge Modifications for Flatback Airfoils

 Wind Turbine Blade

 Blunt edge is reported to give better lift than sharp, because a blunt edge gives positive lift on the upper surface near the trailing edge, while a sharp edge has negative lift.
 Noise may be reduced by trailing edges with perforation or brushes, far from sharp: